- Can ABCpdf convert my Microsoft Office documents to PDF?

 ' you will probably need to adjust this rect

-If you can't see a solution send us a simple example of a PDF which prints correctly and one which doesn't.
+If you cannot see a solution send us a simple example of a PDF which prints correctly and one which does not.
 If you can do this we should be able to find what it is that is different between the two.
 We can then tell you how to achieve this using ABCpdf.

 - Can I convert my PDFs to JPEG / TIFF / GIF using ABCpdf?